 During March and April 1999, we raised \$1.0 million in a private placement offering of 826,447 shares of common stock and 569,026 Class C warrants to purchase common stock at an exercise price of \$2.15 per share.
 The Class C warrants are exercisable through April 2006.
+In August 2003, pursuant to the terms of the Class C warrants, we provided notice to the Class C warrantolders of our intention to redeem the Class C warrants.
+As of August 11, 2003, 56,907 Class C warrants remain unexercised.

 We will require substantial additional funding to conduct our business, including our expanded research and product development activities.
-Based on our current operating plan, we believe that our currently available resources, including amounts currently available under our credit facility with PharmaBio, will be adequate to satisfy our capital needs into the second quarter of 2004.
+Based on our current operating plan, we believe that our currently available resources, including amounts currently available under our credit facility with PharmaBio, and our capital lease financing arrangement with General Electric Capital Corporation, will be adequate to satisfy our capital needs into 2005.
 Our future capital requirements will depend on the results of our research and development activities, clinical studies and trials, competitive and technological advances and the regulatory process.
 Our operations will not become profitable before we exhaust our current resources; therefore, we will need to raise substantial additional funds through additional debt or equity financings or through collaborative ventures with potential corporate partners.
 We may in some cases elect to develop products on our own instead of entering into collaboration arrangements and this would increase our cash requirements.
 Other than our credit facility with PharmaBio and our capital lease financing arrangement with General Electric Capital Corporation, we have not entered into any additional arrangements to obtain any additional financing.
 The sale of additional equity and debt securities may result in additional dilution to our stockholders, and we cannot be certain that additional financing will be available in amounts or on terms acceptable to us, if at all.
 If we fail to enter into collaborative ventures or to receive additional funding, we may have to reduce significantly the scope of or discontinue our planned research, development and commercialization activities, which could significantly harm our financial condition and operating results.
 Furthermore, we could cease to qualify for listing of our common stock on the NASDAQ SmallCap Market if the market price of our common stock declines as a result of the dilutive aspects of such potential financings.
 See "Risks Related to Our Business - We will need additional capital, and our ability to continue all of our existing planned research and development activities is uncertain.
-Any additional financing could result in equity dilution"; "- The market price of our stock may be adversely affected by market volatility"; and "- A substantial number of our securities are eligible for future sale and this could affect the market price for our stock and our ability to raise capital."
+Any additional financing could result in equity dilution"; "The market price of our stock may be adversely affected by market volatility"; and "A substantial number of our securities are eligible for future sale and this could affect the market price for our stock and our ability to raise capital."